cloudrac3r/out-of-your-element/readme.md

 * Embeds don't work yet.
 * This bridge is not designed for puppetting.
 * Some aspects of this bridge are customised for my homeserver.
 I'm working over time to make it more general.
 Please please reach out to @cadence:cadence.moe if you would like to run this, and I'll work with you to get it running!

+## Efficiency details

+Using WeatherStack as a thin layer between the bridge application and the Discord API lets us control exactly what data is cached.
+Only necessary information is cached.
+For example, member data, user data, message content, and past edits are never stored in memory.
+This keeps the memory usage low and also prevents it ballooning in size over the bridge's runtime.

+The bridge uses a small SQLite database to store relationships like which Discord messages correspond to which Matrix messages.
+This is so the bridge knows what to edit when some message is edited on Discord.
+Using `without rowid` on the database tables stores the index and the data in the same B-tree.
+Since Matrix and Discord's internal IDs are quite long, this vastly reduces storage space because those IDs do not have to be stored twice separately.
+On my personal instance of OOYE, every 100,000 messages sent require only 17.7 MB of storage space in the SQLite database.

+Only necessary data and columns are queried from the database.
+We only contact the homeserver API if the database doesn't contain what we need.

 # Development information